bryce-s/wuzzy/README.md

 ## Accessibility Access
 Wuzzy uses the Accessibility APIs to raise windows from other applications.
 If macOS reports that access is not granted, open System Settings ▸ Privacy & Security ▸ Accessibility and allow Wuzzy.

+## Limitations
+- Google Chrome (and some Chromium-based apps) refuse the `AXRaise`/`AXShow` accessibility actions with `kAXErrorCannotComplete`.
+Because Wuzzy relies on those calls to focus a specific window, Chrome windows cannot currently be raised individually—only the application comes to the front.